 Purchase Ashwagandha Essential Oil – Retail – 4 oz – CLICK HERE

-Purchase Balsam Tolu Essential Oil – Wholesale – CLICK HERE
+Purchase Ashwagandha Essential Oil – Wholesale – CLICK HERE

-Ayurveda was gifted to humanity by Acharya Dhanvantari, the ancient God of medicine and is said to have its origin in India, the land of herbs and cultural heritage.
-This traditional remedy also holds the pride of being a part of Atharvaveda, one among the 4 sacred books of the Indian mythology.
+Acharya Dhanvantari, known as the Ayurvedic God of medicine and physician of Gods is said to have gifted Ayurveda for the wellness of humanity.
+Ayurveda is a part of Atharvaveda, one amongst the 4 sacred books or Vedas of the Indian mythology.

-When compared to the modern medicine, where personal care and attention to individuals becomes a question mark, Ayurveda is a divine science that regards and respects human body as a temple where the soul lives in.
+Ayurveda is the only medicinal system that considers human body as a temple and the soul that lives in is regarded as the symbol of divinity.
 With this thought of nobility, Ayurveda recommends mankind to keep their mind, body and soul clean, happy and content.